 Mario Kart 64

-Some have questioned the game’s legacy as future times released, but there’s something about Mario Kart 64 that’s still as addictive as ever.
+Some have questioned the game’s legacy as future titles are released, but there’s something about Mario Kart 64 that’s still as addictive as ever.
 To quote my ranked list of Mario Kart games:

 “Mario Kart 64 laid the framework for just about everything you know and love about the franchise today.
 When it comes to the tracks, it’s no contest; Mario Kart 64 has the best quality the series has to offer.”

-I want to shout out the fact that every now and then, the computer racer will be light years ahead of you.
+I want to shout out that the computer racer will be light years ahead of you every now and then.
 It’s an impressive feat that makes winning races no sure thing.
 Or maybe I’m worse than I think I am.

 Donkey Kong 64

-Backtracking and difficulty switching between characters is the biggest knock on what is otherwise a marvelous platform.
+Backtracking and difficulty switching between characters are the biggest knocks on what is otherwise an excellent platform.
 Rare took everything they learned from the Banjo titles and made it better.
 DK64 feels like a more refined version of Banjo-Tooie.
 It’s also in desperate need of some love via a re-release.

 Diddy Kong Racing

 Whereas Mario Kart 64 stuck with traditional kart racing, Diddy Kong Racing took to the air and sea as well.
-A variety of vehicles added plenty of variety to circuits and racing that we now see today in Mario Kart 8.
+A variety of vehicles added plenty of variety to the circuits and racing we now see today in Mario Kart 8.
 At the time, it was a great alternative to what was more of a traditional racer.
-Some actually rate Diddy Kong Racing higher than Mario Kart 64.
+As a result, some actually rate Diddy Kong Racing higher than Mario Kart 64.